CS231n • Convolutional Neural Networks

 -

-- The following figure depicts the filters learned in the first layer of the AlexNet paper.
-Interestingly, the filters resemble edge detectors, color blobs, and textures—demonstrating how CNNs automatically learn low-level visual features that resemble those in human vision.
+- The following figure depicts the filters learned in the first layer of AlexNet.
+These filters resemble edge detectors, color blobs, and texture patterns—revealing how CNNs learn low-level features similar to those in human vision.

-- The following figure presents a sample of the images in the ImageNet dataset that AlexNet was trained on.
-Each category corresponds to a semantic concept, such as animals, vehicles, or household objects, illustrating the diversity of the dataset that enabled CNNs to generalize across real-world tasks.
+- The following figure presents a sample of the ImageNet dataset used to train AlexNet.
+The dataset’s scale and diversity across categories such as animals, vehicles, and objects enabled CNNs to generalize across real-world scenarios.

 CNNs in Creativity and Beyond